Tom Muck

 Custom Bogen clone PA head

-This uses 2 6V6 power tubes and sounds amazing for guitar or harp, but has a huge low end, almost overpowering.
-I keep it mostly as a backup at gigs because it's easy to carry, but would not hesitate to use it if I didn't have other amps to choose from.
+Bogen clone amp This uses 2 6V6 power tubes and sounds amazing for guitar or harp, but has a huge low end, almost overpowering.
+I used to keep it mostly as a backup at gigs because it's easy to carry, but would not hesitate to use it if I didn't have other amps to choose from.
+I would also use it on a harmonica gig, if I had one.

 Crate V100h